-Analytical comparison table of all 100+ tunings on the Menu: notes, intervals, Hz, string tensions, etc. Help peer-review my DIY science!
+Analytical comparison table of all 100+ Menu tunings: notes, intervals, Hz, string tensions, etc. Help peer-review my DIY science!

 Why spreadsheet?
 Unlike melodies, tunings are hard to compare on the fly.
-While most melodies can just be played alongside each other, the tuning equivalent usually involves far too much peg-twisting to be very useful.
-Thus, the field offers up particularly fertile ground for more abstract, numerical methods of analysis: so many surprising transglobal similarities will only reveal themselves this way…
+While most melodies can just be played alongside each other, the tuning equivalent usually involves far too much peg-twirling to be very useful.
+Thus, the field offers up fertile ground for more abstract, numerical methods of analysis: many surprising transglobal similarities will only reveal themselves this way…